-To identify the cause of excessive yawning, your doctor may first discuss your sleep habits.
-He or she will want to ensure you are getting adequate, restful sleep.
+To identify the cause of excessive yawning, your doctor may first ask you about your sleep habits.
+They’ll want to make sure that you’re getting adequate restful sleep.
 This can help them determine whether your excessive yawning is occurring as a result of being fatigued or having a sleep disorder.

-If medications such as SSRIs are causing excessive yawning, your doctor may recommend a lower dosage.
-Research suggests that lowering the dosage may help reduce excessive yawning, while still producing the desired effects of the medication (Gutiérrez-Alvarez, 2007).
-Be sure to discuss this with your doctor and refrain from making any changes to your medications.
+If medications are causing excessive yawning, your doctor may recommend a lower dosage.
+Make sure to discuss this with your doctor before making any changes to your medications.
 You should never stop taking medications without approval from your doctor.

-If excessive yawning is caused by a sleep disorder, your doctor may recommend sleep-aid medications or techniques for getting more restful sleep.
-For example, if you have sleep apnea, you doctor may recommend wearing a continuous positive airway pressure (CPAP) machine when you sleep to help keep your airways open.
+If excessive yawning is occurring as a result of a sleep disorder, your doctor may recommend sleep-aid medications or techniques for getting more restful sleep.
+These may include:

 - adhering to a regular sleep schedule